 Attendance for prior enrollment periods will count towards your current federal aid eligibility.

 Satisfactory Academic Progress Requirements

 Once your aid has been suspended you can regain eligibility by getting your cumulative progress to 67% and maintaining it at that rate.
-You are only eligible for payment in the payment period in which you regain eligibility – not for any prior payment periods.
-Please note that attendance standards must also be met in order to be considered for reinstatement.
+However, you cannot reinstate eligibility during a payment period, which means that if your aid is terminated you will be ineligible for aid for a minimum of one full payment period.You are only eligible for payment in the payment period in which you regain eligibility – not for any prior payment periods.
+Please note that attendance standards must also be met to be considered for reinstatement.

-Progress standards for prior enrollment periods in the same program will count towards your Federal aid eligibility for five years from the date of your last withdrawal.
+Progress standards for prior enrollment periods will count towards your federal aid eligibility.
 If you have enrollment prior to applying for federal aid and your progress in the same program is below 67%, you will be required to meet satisfactory progress standards before your financial aid will be activated.

 Early Withdrawal/Return to Title IV

 When students withdraw from school before completing the period of enrollment they have been paid for, they are subject to the Davis Tech Financial Aid policy on Return to Title IV.
 The Financial Aid Office will conduct a calculation to determine how much of the aid was earned.
 Any funds not earned must be returned to the Department of Education.
 If the student received more funds than they are entitled, the College will return those funds to the Department of Education and bill the student for any outstanding charges.